sophieM03/git-workshop/README.md

 are picky, submit a comment to replace `isDone` by `isFinished` and request changes.

-## Modify your pull request
+## Update your pull request

 The person on your left requested changes on you pull request.
 Because you agree on his comment:

-1. replace `isDone` by `isFinished`,
+1. Replace `isDone` by `isFinished`.
-2. stage your modified files,
+2. Stage your modified files.
-3. create a fix commit,
+3. Create a fix commit.
-4. push it to your branch.
+4. Push it to your branch.

-You are creating a fix commit instead of ammending the last one, so that the reviewer will see only new changes and will not have to review everything back again.
+You are creating a fix commit instead of amending the last one, so that the reviewer will see only new changes and will not have to review everything back again.